dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/Analyzer Configuration.md

 | `PartialWithoutTrackingFieldsAndProperties` | Partial analysis that does not track PointsToData for fields and properties for improved performance. |
 | `Complete` | Complete analysis that also tracks PointsToData for fields and properties. |

-Default Value: Depends on each rule.
+Default Value:  _Specific to each configurable rule_

 Example: `dotnet_code_quality.points_to_analysis_kind = Complete`